Is celiac disease holding you back?

 You will receive one injection of TEV-53408 or placebo.

-Gluten Challenge (5 visits)
+Gluten Challenge (3 visits)

-Observational Period (6 visits + 2 phone calls)
+Observational Period (6 visits)

 FAQs